MMatish/delivery-system/README.md

 # Delivery System Backend (Laravel 12)

+## Estimated time spent:

+I have spent around 5-7 hours doing

+### What took a lot of time:

+- Troubleshooting: for some weird reason the Laravel Fortify was broken out of the box.
+It could not find it's own rate limiter (even creating a custom rate limiter did not help).
+I assume it has to do something with Laravel Sail and the backend running in the docker, but solutions online could not help, so I created the login and registration from scratch. **Took 1-1.5 hours** reading through the docs.
+- Setting the initial environment: had to spend some time remembering how to set the initial environment to be compatible with the separate frontend (SPA).
+Set up the laravel session, csrf and cors as well the middleware to check the role of the user. **Took also around 1-1.5 hours**.
+- The rest was actually creating the controllers, services and testing as well as making sure everything works properly.

 ## Project Overview
 This is a **backend delivery management system** built with **Laravel 12**.